tghastly/PYNQ-1/docs/source/overlays/pynq_ip/video.rst

 The video subsystem supports conversion between different color spaces.
 The default color space is BGR.
 Supported color spaces include: RGB (24-bit), RGBA (32-bit), BGR (24-bit), YCbCr (24-bit), and grayscale (8-bit).

 The colorspace converter operates on each pixel independently using a 3x4 matrix to transform the pixels.
-The converter is programmed with a list of twelve coefficients in the folling order:
+The converter is programmed with a list of twelve coefficients in the following order:

 ==== === === === ===
      in1 in2 in3  1